Dyneshoopuf/DentaCare/README.md

 Key features of DentaCare: <br>
 <ul style="list-style-type:circle">
 <li> Keep track of patients' record </li>
 <ul> <li> No longer will dentists or dental secretaries have to deal with piles of papers of their patients' record just to keep track of their previous appointments, personal information and dental procedures.
-DentaCare is a twenty-first century-looking, user-friendly software that does the data storage and ensures a secured and easily accessible data.
+DentaCare is a twenty-first century-looking, user-friendly software that does the data storage and ensures an accessible data in a secured environment.
 <li> DentaCare even goes as far as being able to store an image or video of the patients' mouth and illustrate a before-and-after comparison, if necessary. </li> </ul> </ul>
 <ul> <li> Set-up or View appointment with a real-time calendar and or Notify patients' appointment via email. </li> </ul>
 <ul> <li> Cross-platform: Compatible on almost all Operating Systems </li>